 Each room in the castle is depicted using a top-down view

-According to Theodore Laupert's website, the original version of the game featured the following (more or less) self-explanatory introductory text:
+According to the TV Tropes pop-culture wiki, the original version of the game featured the following (more or less) self-explanatory introductory text:

 "Welcome to CASTLE WOLFENSTEIN, mate!
 The Nazis brought you here to get information out of you before they kill you.
 That's what this place is for - if you listen you can hear the screams.
 They've already worked me over and I'll never get out alive, but maybe you can with this gun.
 It's standard issue - each clip holds 10 bullets, and it's fully loaded.